CartoDB/Windshaft-cartodb/docs/named_maps.md

 ## Instantiate

 Instantiating a map allows you to get the information needed to fetch tiles.
-That temporal map is an anonymous map.
+That temporal map is an Anonymous Map.

 #### Definition